drevops/bats-helpers/README.md

 ## Why not `bats-assert`, `bats-file`, `bats-support`

-The goal is to merge is to eventually merge this package with [bats-assert](https://github.com/bats-core/bats-assert).
+The goal is to merge this package with [bats-assert](https://github.com/bats-core/bats-assert).

 However:
 1. This package has more assertions and tests.
-They were battle-tested on many projects and were waiting for BATS to provide support for libraries functionality to be extracted into a standalone package.
+They were battle-tested on many projects and were waiting for BATS to provide support for library functionality to be extracted into a standalone package.
 2. Those packages have outdated version constraints which leads to conflicts.